-The large car segment in Europe sees 35% fewer sales in the first quarter of 2020 compared to the same period last year, which was already a new record low year.
-This means the segment loses ground on the overall market again and now accounts for just 2.1% of the total European car market, down from 2.5% in Q1 of 2019 and 2.3% for the full year 2019.
+The large cars segment in Europe is down 2% in the first quarter of 2021, in a stable overall market.
+This means the segment reduces its market share losses of recent years, but still loses ground on the overall market and now accounts for just 2.1% of the total European car market, down from 2.2% in Q1 of 2020 but stable on the full year 2020 share.
+The top-7 accounts for over 96% of the segment’s sales and the top-3 accounts for nearly 78% of the class.

 Large car segment